open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/exceptions.md

 ## Recording an Exception

-An exception that escapes the scope of a span
+An exception that escapes the scope of a span SHOULD be recorded as an `Event` on that span
-SHOULD be recorded as an `Event` on that span.
+(of course, other exceptions that are deemed relevant may also be recorded).
 An exception is considered to have escaped the scope if the span is ended while the exception is still "in flight".
 Note: